wikimedia/abstract-wikipedia-data-science/README.md

 This example will run every day at the midnight - more detailed explanation is available after running `crontab -e`.

 A list of all jobs set up for cron can be found in [cronjobs.txt](cronjobs.txt).

+## Further improvements

+- Improve clustering: Test code2vec or other similar code-based methods to create embeddings.
+- Add pageviews as a feature (Find a way to use page dumps.
+APIs were tested but take too long).
+- Provide *diffs* among similar modules (shows users parts of code to modularize or merge).
+- Create a new workaround for ssh tunneling for acessible local development.
+- Add proper description and a few examples of interestiong weight combinations onto the website.
+- Add to the website sortable list of all functions, accessible without working with weights.
+- Add pagination in list of omportant modules on the website.
+- Add to the website a possibility to look not only at the modules in the same cluster, but also show ones in close clusters.